thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - Your app targets .NET standard 2.1 and want to use EntityFramework Core 3, you must install `Audit.EntityFramework.Core.v3` package.

 ## Usage

+There are three ways to configure your `DbContext` to enable auditing:

+### 1. Inheriting from `AuditDbContext`

-Change your EF Context class to inherit from `Audit.EntityFramework.AuditDbContext` instead of `DbContext`.
+Change your EF context class to inherit from `Audit.EntityFramework.AuditDbContext` instead of `DbContext`.

 For example, if you have a context like this: